CormacKinsella/Metagenomic-virus-host-prediction/README.md

 # Metagenomic-virus host prediction

-## Linux workflow for predicting hosts of viruses found using metagenomics.
+## Linux workflow for predicting hosts of viruses found using metagenomics

 # Background
 - Viruses found in metagenomic datasets are often not linked to their hosts due to high biodiversity in samples (many potential pairings = difficult to infer host)